deadlineZeus/yelp-restaurant-analysis-sql-python-colab/README.md

 By analyzing a large dataset of customer activity, the project uncovers patterns that influence ratings, visibility, and long-term performance.
 It reveals how and `when` customers engage most, `which` cities show the highest potential, and `how` elite users impact reputation and reach.

-The project delivers actionable insights and strategic recommendations that `restaurant owners` and `marketing tram` can use to improve customer experience, increase engagement, and identify high-potential locations for expansion.
+The project delivers actionable insights and strategic recommendations that `restaurant owners` and `marketing team` can use to improve customer experience, increase engagement, and identify high-potential locations for expansion.

 </details>